haacked/haacked.com/_posts/archived/2011/2011-04-29-nuget-contributors.aspx.markdown

 ---
-title: The Secret to NuGet&rsquo;s Success.
+title: The Secret to NuGet's Success.
 You!
 date: 2011-04-29 -0800
 disqus_identifier: 18784
-tags: []
+tags: [nuget]
 redirect_from: "/archive/2011/04/28/nuget-contributors.aspx/"
 ---